Kandy-IO/kandy-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 The Anonymous Call Mobile SDK has the following characteristics:

-* supports REST over HTTP/HTTPS for integration with the presentation layer of SPiDR/Kandy Link
+* Supports REST over HTTP/HTTPS for integration with the presentation layer of SPiDR/Kandy Link
-* supports WebSocket for notification
+* Supports WebSocket for notification
-* access to REST APIs provided by Ribbon's Kandy platform
+* Access to REST APIs provided by Ribbon's Kandy platform

 See [Appendix A: High-level Anonymous Call Mobile SDK structure](#appendix-a-high-level-anonymous-call-mobile-sdk-structure) for a high-level view of the Anonymous Call Mobile SDK and its sub-modules.